ioer-dresden/carto-lab-docker/docs/index.md

 These packages can be expanded as needed.
 We offer several starter guides for different visual analytics tasks.

 !!! note
-    Carto-Lab Docker is research software and is maintained infrequently, when there is time or specific need.
+    As an official research infrastructure component of the **FDZ IOER**, Carto-Lab Docker is actively maintained to ensure its stability and long-term sustainability.
+You can learn more about its history and governance on our [**About page**](./about.md).